 Technology Should Not Trump Common Decency

-It goes without saying that phones allowed us to become more interconnected as humans.
-It has bridged gaps that used to span continents, now held together by mere antennas.
+It goes without saying that phones allow us to become more interconnected as humans.
+They bridge gaps that used to span continents, now held together by mere cell signals.
 However, it’s still not an excuse to be rude.
 There are other rules besides the ones listed that need not be spoken.
 Being mindful of what you do, especially with rude cell phone behavior, will only help you in the long run.

 Are you this person?
 Watch as CBS points out how people react to rude cell phone behavior in this video:

-Take care not to be the person people get annoyed at!
+Take care not to be the person people get annoyed at.
 Being on your cell phone constantly is okay and all, but remember to keep it on the down low.
 No one wants to look completely oblivious to everyone around them.
 A little common decency when using your cell phone is the best idea for you, and everyone else around you.
-We hope this list of rude cell phone manners has helped you understand more about these bad habits so you can avoid doing them in the future!
+We hope this list of rude cell phone mannerisms has helped you understand more about these bad habits so you can avoid doing them in the future.